Manhattan blackout of July 2019: Causes

 The outage was initially reported as being possibly due to a manhole explosion; the existence of the explosion was verified by New York State Assemblywoman Linda Rosenthal.
-The New York City Fire Department, the New York City Police Department, and the NYC Emergency Management agency were dispatched to 65th Street and West End Avenue in response to the incident.
+The New York City Fire Department, New York City Police Department, and NYC Emergency Management agency were dispatched to 65th Street and West End Avenue in response to the incident.

-In the early stages of the incident, Con Edison attributed the outage to a mechanical failure that it felt could be resolved relatively quickly, but did not give an estimate on when power would be restored.
+In the early stages of the incident, Con Edison attributed the outage to a mechanical failure that it felt could be resolved relatively quickly, but did not give an estimate for when power would be restored.

-By the end of the month, Con Edison released a statement on their findings, which determined that a flawed connection between sensors and protective relays at the 65th Street substation caused the relay protection system to not detect and isolate a faulted 13,000 volt distribution cable at West 64th Street and West End Avenue.
+By the end of the month, Con Edison released a statement on their findings, which determined that a flawed connection between sensors and protective relays at the 65th Street substation caused the relay protection system to fail to detect and isolate a faulted 13,000 volt distribution cable at West 64th Street and West End Avenue.

 Restoration of service

-At around 10:00 p.m.
+Around 10:00 p.m.
 EDT, July 13, 2019, power was partially restored to Times Square and Hell's Kitchen.
 By 10:30 p.m., five of the six electric networks were restored.
 Shortly before midnight, power was fully restored to all six sectors.

 By 1:30 a.m. on July 14, 2019, multiple lanes between Fifth Avenue and the Hudson River were open.
-By 2:00 a.m., subway lines through Midtown Manhattan, namely the IND Eighth Avenue Line (A, C, and E trains), IND Sixth Avenue Line (D, F, and M trains), and the IRT lines (1, 2, 3, 4, 5, 6 and 7 trains), had resumed service in both directions.
+By 2:00 a.m., subway lines through Midtown Manhattan, namely the IND Eighth Avenue Line (A, C, and E trains), IND Sixth Avenue Line (D, F, M trains), and IRT lines (1, 2, 3, 4, 5, 6 and 7 trains), had resumed service in both directions.

 Aftermath

 No injuries or fatalities were reported during the outage.

 Governor Cuomo was critical of the power failure, calling it "unacceptable" due to the breadth of the outages, as well as in light of previous problems with power substations.
-He called for an investigation by New York's Department of Public Service to identify the cause of the outages, and to "prevent an incident of this magnitude from happening again".
+He called for an investigation by New York's Department of Public Service to identify the cause of the outages, and "prevent an incident of this magnitude from happening again".

 However, Cuomo praised the response of the city's population, saying via Twitter, "When things are at their worst, New Yorkers are at their best, and they were at their best tonight."